akiru-brew/OxyMoron/Readme.md

 ## Fermentation

-Fermentation and gluten removel were conbined.
-Due to winter comign whilst I was away the temreperate control wasn't very good.
+Fermentation and gluten removal were combined.
+Due to winter coming whilst I was away the temperature control wasn't very good.

 ## Actual figures